Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 13: Automation Testing on an environment.
-Handling Login Details with ENV variables Chapter 102.
-Running our automation suite on a production environment - part 1
+Handling Login Details with ENV variables Chapter 103.
+Running our automation suite on a production environment - part 2

-        Prduction:
+        Production:
         hub.testingtalks.com.au
+        Run in no headless mode and watch the url

     &nbsp;
     Time: